-The privacy and security of the personal information we maintain is of the utmost importance to Taylor University.
-We are writing with important information regarding a recent data security incident that involved some of your information.
-We want to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.
+The privacy and security of the personal information we maintain is of the utmost importance to Arrowhead Regional Computing Consortium ("ARCC"), the payroll processing and student information systems company for various Minnesota school districts.
+Because we take that obligation seriously and value our relationship, we are writing to advise you of a recent incident involving the security of some of your personal information.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to safeguard all personal information.